tengstrand/lein-polylith/readme.md

 (user/
 ```

-Here the IDE will list all available functions in the user namespace and one of them would be `persist!`:
+Here the IDE will list all available functions in the *user interface* and one of them would be `persist!`:
 ```clojure
 (user/persist! db user-to-be-saved)
 ```

-The *db* argument in the OO examples was injected by using some “magic” but in the FP example we are more explicit to keep it simple.

 ### Libraries

 In the Polylith world, each library uses the same version everywhere within a workspace.
-So if you have a system called *backend* and another system called *backend2* (sorry, bad naming!) and both have the *user* component that uses the library `[clj-time “0.14.2”]` both *backend* and *backend2* will now use the same version of that library.
+So if you have a system called *backend* and another system called *backend2* and both have the *user* component that uses the library `[clj-time “0.14.2”]` both *backend* and *backend2* will now use the same version of that library.

 The plugin can help you keep all your libraries in sync just by calling the *sync* command.
-The [sync](#sync) is also called as a step in the [build](#build) command to make sure you don’t forget it.
+The [sync](#sync) is also called as a step in the [test](#test), [compile](#compile) and [build](#build) command to make sure you don’t forget it.

 Now open *project-files/components/user-project.clj* from the development environment.
 This is a symbolic link to *example/components/user/project.clj*.